Horticulture NC

 Whether you simply want to improve your skills in the garden or are considering a career in horticulture, this highly practical course will equip you with all the essentials you need to succeed.

-As part of the course you’ll undertake practical work one day a week.
-We work closely with Mount Stuart gardens on the Isle of Bute and Hermitage Park in Helensburgh.
+As part of the course you'll undertake a mixture of theory classes, which you'll attend at your local college (Rothesay or Helensburgh) and practical work which will take place Hermitage Park or Mount Stuart gardens.
 You will need to to make your own arrangements for travel and accommodation (if required) when attending practical days.

 Entry requirements